Geometrein/helsinki-city-bikes/README.md

 ## **Getting started?**

 ### **Dependencies**
-For m ore details see the "requirments.txt".
+For more details see the "requirments.txt".

 Quick install:
 ```